typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

         sub-package.d.ts
     ```

-    —and the contents of `sub-package.d.ts` would be:
+     -- and the contents of `sub-package.d.ts` would be:

     ```ts
     declare module 'my-library/sub-package' {